Automobili Pininfarina's new PF0 hypercar

 The new hypercar from Automobili Pininfarina will be revealed to prospective owners during Monterey Car Week.
-If you squint you'll get a feel for what they'll see...
+Here's what we know so far...

 The company plans to launch the all-electric hypercar in 2020 – the 90th anniversary of Pininfarina.
 It's expected to achieve 0-62mph in under 2 seconds, 0-186mph (300km/h) in under 12 seconds and will have a top speed of 250mph.
 Crucially it will also have a 310 mile (500km) range.
 No more than 190 will be made.